torch-core/tolk-auth/README.md

 }
 ```

-- Retrieves the current mask for the opcode from `rolesWithCapability`.
-- If enabled, adds the role bit using OR (`| 1 << role`), e.g., enabling role 2 on mask 0b1 (role 0) becomes 0b101 (roles 0 and 2).
-- If disabled, removes the role bit using AND NOT (`& ~(1 << role)`), e.g., disabling role 2 from 0b101 becomes 0b1.
-- Emits a `RoleCapabilityUpdated` event with the opcode, role, and enabled status.

-## 👥 Assigning or Removing Roles for Users
+### Assigning Roles to Users

-Send a `SetUserRole` message to assign or remove a role for a specific user.
+Send a `SetUserRole` message to assign or remove roles for users:

 ```solidity
 struct (0xdd28b73e) SetUserRole {